Home | Was the Poem Condemned? | Response to Father Mitch Pacwa | Common Questions and Misconceptions | Document Library

 "In 1959 when the "Poem" was put on the Index of Forbidden Books, it was described as "a badly fictionalized life of Christ" (L'Osservatore Romano, quoted by Cardinal Ratzinger in a letter to Cardinal Siri, 31 January 1985).

 In Mr. Donovan's opening sentence, readers may get the impression that the phrase "badly fictionalized life of Jesus" originated from Cardinal Ratzinger himself.
-It is important to be clear that it did not (the key phrase in the above sentence is "quoted by ").
+It is important to be clear that it did not (as indicated by the modifier; "quoted by ").
 The origin of the phrase actually comes from the title of an [anonymous] article published in L'Osservatore Romano, on the same page as the condemnation [the full contents of the article may be read here].
 Little needs to be said to refute this article, as a cursory examination of it will demonstrate its own nonconformity to the Church's criterion for judging alleged apparitions.

 Nevertheless, one may be compelled to ask : If this article has no credibility of its own, then why does Cardinal Ratzinger quote its title?
 Does this not give credence to the article?
 This question may be readily addressed by noting the context from which the Cardinal quoted it.
 If one reads Cardinal Ratzinger's letter in its entirety [see Appendix I], it becomes immediately evident that he avoids passing judgment—either positively or negatively—by restating a history of events (more to come on this later).